OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos7_kvm.rst

 1.4.
 Configure NFS
 ------------------

-.. warning:: Skip this section if you are using a single server for both the frontend and worker node roles.
+.. note:: Skip this section if you are using a single server for both the frontend and worker node roles.

 Export ``/var/lib/one/`` from the frontend to the worker nodes.
 To do so add the following to the ``/etc/exports`` file in the frontend: